ppy/osu-wiki/news/2025/2025-06-13-summer-mapping-contest-2.md

 The first edition launched in 2024 and was hosted by [Stompy\_](https://osu.ppy.sh/users/16429579).
 You can view the previous iteration of the contest [here](https://osu.ppy.sh/community/forums/topics/1930371).

-For this year’s edition, we’ve expanded the tracklist with a wider variety of artists to keep things fresh, alongside welcoming several new faces to our staff team.
+For this year’s edition, we’ve expanded the track list with a wider variety of artists to keep things fresh, alongside welcoming several new faces to our staff team.

 ## Schedule